Dhaka District: Tara Mosque

 The Star Mosque, also known as Tara Masjid or Sitara Masjid, is a historic mosque located in the Armanitola area of Old Dhaka, Bangladesh.
 It was originally constructed in the first half of the 19th century by Mirza Ghulam Pir (also referred to as Mirza Ahmed Jan), a local nobleman.
 At the time of its construction, the mosque featured a simple architectural design, devoid of the elaborate decorations seen today.
 The structure was commonly referred to as the Mosque of Mirza Ghulam Pir, in honour of its founder.
 In 1926, the mosque underwent significant renovation under the patronage of Ali Jan Bepari, a local businessman.
 During this renovation, decorative elements—including the prominent blue star motifs—were added to the mosque's interior and exterior surfaces.
 Following these modifications, the mosque became popularly known as the Star Mosque (Tara or Sitara Masjid).
 Today, it is recognised for its ornate aesthetic and distinctive star-themed embellishments, which have become emblematic of its architectural identity.

 Satmasjid

-This mosque in the Mohammadpur area of Dhaka is known for its seven domes.
+Satmasjid Road, located in the heart of Dhaka’s Dhanmondi area, is one of the city’s most important educational corridors, connecting thousands of students, teachers, and families to schools and colleges every day.
+The road links residential neighbourhoods with major academic institutions, making it a vital route for daily school commutes and academic life.
+Over the years, Satmasjid Road has developed a strong reputation as a centre of quality education, especially for its vigorous English-medium school culture.
+Prominent English-medium schools along or near Satmasjid Road include Maple Leaf International School, Mastermind English Medium School, Scholastica (Dhanmondi Campus), Academia School, Oxford International School, Daffodil International School, Sunshine Grammar School, Greenherald International School, and South Breeze School.
+These institutions have attracted students from across the city, reinforcing the road’s identity as a hub of modern education.
+Historically, Satmasjid Road evolved alongside Dhanmondi’s transformation from a planned residential area into a major urban and educational centre, named after the historic Sat Gambuj Mosque (Sat Masjid) nearby.
+Today, the road not only serves as a physical connector but also as a symbol of Dhaka’s growing emphasis on education, diversity, and academic excellence.

 National Museum

-In the old European quarter of Dhaka, the museum contains many interesting collections, including sculptures and paintings of the Hindu, Buddhist and Muslim periods.
-One kilometre from the hotel.
+The Bangladesh National Museum, located in Shahbag, Dhaka, is the country’s most important institution for preserving and showcasing its history, culture, and heritage.
+Established in 1913 as the Dhaka Museum and later renamed the National Museum, it plays a vital role in educating the public about Bangladesh’s rich past.
+The museum houses extensive collections covering archaeology, history, art, ethnography, natural history, and the Liberation War of 1971.
+Through its galleries, visitors can explore ancient artifacts, sculptures, manuscripts, traditional crafts, and exhibits that reflect the diverse cultural traditions of the people of Bangladesh.
+As a major cultural landmark in Dhaka, the National Museum serves not only as a centre of learning for students and researchers but also as a symbol of national identity and historical awareness.